Arudjreis/awesome-security-GRC/README.md

-# Grand Repository Challenge accepted!
+# :bar_chart: Grand Repository Challenge accepted!

 This is a list of resources (most are free, some are cheap, a handful are expensive) for security GRC folks.